fraganator/archive-cache-manager/README.md

 Configuration can be accessed from the _Tools->Archive Cache Manager_ menu.
 An overview of each of the configuration screens and options is below.

 ## Cache Settings
-This page shows a summary of the cache storage and currently cache items, and provides options for cache configuration.
+This page shows a summary of the cache storage and currently cached items, and provides options for cache configuration.

 ![Achive Cache Manager config screen](images/cache-settings.png?raw=true "Achive Cache Manager cache settings")